David G. Drubin

 David G. Drubin is an American biologist, academic, and researcher.
 He is a Distinguished Professor of Cell and Developmental Biology at the University of California, Berkeley where he holds the Ernette Comby Chair in Microbiology.

-Drubin has published over 220 papers.
-His research spans the areas of cell biology, genetics, and biochemistry.
-The approaches employed for these studies include real-time imaging of live cells, genome editing, mathematical modeling, genetics, and biochemistry.
-His lab studies human stem cells, stem-cell derived organoids, Zebrafish, and budding yeast to elucidate the molecular mechanisms that underlie highly dynamic subcellular events.
+Drubin is known for his work elucidating the molecular mechanisms of cytoskeletal dynamics, actin assembly, and clathrin‑mediated endocytosis using both genetically tractable model organisms and genome‑edited human stem cells.
+His research has influenced understanding of how cells convert chemical energy into mechanical force during endocytosis and other dynamic cellular processes.
+Drubin has published over 220 peer‑reviewed scientific articles, with around 40,000 citations and a D‑Index exceeding 100.

-Drubin is a Fellow of American Society for Cell Biology, and a Senior Fellow at the Allen Institute for Cell Science.
+He is a Fellow of American Society for Cell Biology, and was a Senior Fellow at the Allen Institute for Cell Science.
 He served as Editor-in-Chief for Molecular Biology of the Cell for 10 years, advocating for civil and constructive peer review.
 At the 2012 ASCB annual meeting in San Francisco he organized a meeting of journal editors to discuss the harmful effects of the Journal Impact Factor.
 This meeting produced the San Francisco Declaration on Research Assessment and earned the leaders of the effort SPARC Innovator Award recognition.

 He was elected a member of the National Academy of Sciences in 2022.

-Education

-Drubin studied at the University of California, Berkeley, and the University of California, San Francisco, earning, respectively, his Bachelor's and Doctoral degrees in biochemistry in 1980 and Biochemistry and Biophysics in 1985.
-From 1985 until 1988, he held a Helen Hay Whitney Postdoctoral Fellowship at Massachusetts Institute of Technology (MIT).
+Early life and education

+Drubin was born in Tarrytown, New York, and grew up in Massachusetts, Michigan, and California.
+He earned a Bachelor of Arts in biochemistry from the University of California, Berkeley in 1980, where he studied B. subtilis RNA polymerase under Michael J. Chamberlin, and a Ph.D. in biochemistry and biophysics from the University of California, San Francisco in 1985, where he studied microtubule-associated tau protein under Marc Kirschner.

+Drubin was awarded a Helen Hay Whitney Postdoctoral Fellowship to work in David Botstein's laboratory at the Massachusetts Institute of Technology from 1985 to 1988.
+There he began his lifelong focus on the actin cytoskeleton in the budding yeast Saccharomyces cerevisiae.

 Career

-Following his Postdoctoral fellowship, Drubin was appointed as an Assistant Professor of Molecular and Cell Biology at the University of California, Berkeley in 1988.
-He was promoted to Associate Professor in 1994, and became Professor of Molecular and Cell Biology in 1998.
+In 1988, Drubin was appointed Assistant Professor of Molecular and Cell Biology at the University of California, Berkeley.
+He was promoted to Associate Professor in 1994 and to Professor in 1998.
+At Berkeley, he has served in several administrative roles, including Head of the Molecular and Cell Biology Graduate Program, Head of the Division of Cell and Developmental Biology, and Co‑Chair of the Department of Molecular and Cell Biology.